jdrumgoole/worldpay-within-sdk/rpc/README.md

 ### Code generation

 If you intent to generate thrift client/server code then you may need to specify a namespace at the top of both files.
-Please note that a wrapper for Node.JS exists in the `feature/nodejs_wrapper` branch.